 Employees cannot split the Tuition Assistance Benefit with their dependent in the same academic year.
 You must choose who will use the benefit for the academic year.
 Whoever uses the benefit first in the academic year is designated as the recipient for the entirety of the academic year.

-Course exclusions: audits, study abroad, Continuing Education, Extended Studies, the mini-MBA, the Executive MBA program, the One-Year MBA program and CU Boulder's Part-Time Evening MBA program and CU Boulder degree programs on Coursera.
+Course exclusions: audits, study abroad, Continuing Education, Extended Studies, the mini-MBA, the Executive MBA program, the One-Year MBA program, CU Boulder's Part-Time Evening MBA program and CU Boulder degree programs on Coursera.

 The employee is responsible for student fees, and fees vary by campus.